es-tooling/ecosystem-cleanup/README.md

 If you'd like to contribute towards the effort, simply find an issue you would like to help with and just let us know with a reply that you are going to tackle it.
 We will be happy to help you along the way.

+There is also a useful list of alternatives [here](./docs/alternatives.md).